 The Corporate Governance Guidelines define our standards for director independence and are based on applicable New York Stock Exchange ("NYSE") and U.S. Securities and Exchange Commission ("SEC") requirements.
-At least twothirds of our directors are and must continue to be independent under these standards.
+At least two-thirds of our directors are and must continue to be independent under these standards.
 The Governance Committee assesses the independence of each director, applying the criteria in our Corporate Governance Guidelines, and makes recommendations to the Board.
 For a director or director nominee to be "independent," the Board must affirmatively determine that the director has no material relationship with the Company other than his or her service as a director.
 In addition, members of the Audit and Compensation Committees must meet heightened independence standards applicable under NYSE and SEC rules.

 Consistent with the standards described above, the Board has reviewed all relationships between the Company and each director and director nominee (as well as Stephen J. Girsky and Kathryn J. Marinello, who resigned from the Board on June 7, 2016 and December 19, 2016, respectively), considering quantitative and qualitative criteria, and affirmatively has determined that all are independent other than Mr. Ashton, Mr. Girsky, and Ms. Barra.
 Mr. Ashton is not independent because of his long-term affiliation with the UAW and the substantial labor agreements between the Company and the UAW.
-Mr. Girsky was not independent because of his former employment with the Company.
-Ms. Barra is not independent because she currently holds the position of CEO.